javers/javers.github.io/_posts/2017-10-05-javers-vs-envers.md

   The reverse chronological order is more natural and that’s how JaVers sorts.
   I didn’t find the way in Envers to get reverse ordering.

-* JaVers API seems more elegant but of course it’s a matter of taste.
+* JaVers query API seems more elegant but of course it’s a matter of taste.
+  In fact it’s a small DSL called JQL (JaVers Query Language).

 * What is really cryptic in Envers’ query is the results type.
   Why `getResultList()` returns non-parametrized List?
 List of what?
 Well, it depends on the second flag